- TOP

 Metrics and targets

 We have calculated greenhouse gas emissions (Scope 1 and 2) based on the GHG Protocol's standards for the management of climate change-related risks and opportunities.
-We have also calculated the greenhouse gas emissions for the entire supply chain (Scope 3) for FY2022.
+We have calculated the greenhouse gas emissions for the FY2023 (Scope 1 and Scope 2).
+As for Scope 3, we are currently in the process of calculating it, and we plan to disclose it as soon as it is completed.

 In June 2023, we set the target of reducing Scope 1 and 2 greenhouse gas emissions 50.4% by 2032.
 To achieve this target, we will promote measures such as the introduction of renewable energy and thorough energy saving.
 Going forward, we will stay committed to the reduction of GHG emissions by, for example, setting a Scope 3 emissions reduction target, recycling more of our products and strengthening engagement with major suppliers.